iniquitybbs/iniquity/README.md

 ## Key Features
 1. Cross-platform.
 Runs anywhere Ruby runs.
-2. Iniquity has been re-imagined as modular system.
+2. Iniquity has been re-imagined as a collection of packages.
     - Create and extend your BBS using Iniquity's packaging system.
-    - Install/customize/remove packages easily.
+    - Install/customize/remove popular BBS packages easily.
+        - IPM has oneliners, rumors, file sharing, message posting, etc...

 ## Getting Started
 This software is highly experimental.
-Right now only the telnet service really works.
+It's not really functional either, however, the core mechanics are improving every day.
+The package management system works, and all services bind and serve their respective agents appropriately.

 Install Iniquity from RubyGems...